phillymesh/phillymesh.net/README.md

 tags:
   - meshtastic
   - stationg2
+#cspell:ignore stationg2
 ---
 ```

 This format is pretty self-explanatory and as long as you have a sensible `title`, your preferred name for the `author`, the proper `date`, and a `url` that matches your filename, you should be good.
 Currently, most posts use `Philly Mesh` as the category and include some `tags` that pertain to the content of the most.
 For a full explanation of front matter fields, you can consult [this reference](https://gohugo.io/content-management/front-matter/).
+the `#cspell:ignore` line is explained below in the Spell Checking section

-Posts are written in Markdown, and a quick refernece is available [here](https://www.markdownguide.org/tools/hugo/).
+Posts are written in Markdown, and a quick reference is available [here](https://www.markdownguide.org/tools/hugo/).

 If your post needs images, you can make a new folder in the [static/images/uploads](https://github.com/phillymesh/phillymesh.net/tree/master/static/images/uploads) directory with the same name as your post file, such as `YYYY-MM-DD-your-post-slug`.
 In this directory you can upload any images (or other files really) that you would like to include in the post.
 Pictures can be referenced in your post in a variety of ways, with the most popular being [a markdown approach](https://alexwlchan.net/2021/markdown-image-syntax/).
-Howver, if you need more control over your images there are a few options. **NOTE:** We highly encourage alt text for accessibility!
+However, if you need more control over your images there are a few options. **NOTE:** We highly encourage alt text for accessibility!

 This figure shortcode is great if you want to include captions with your images: